solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 After organizations migrate their MySQL workloads to Azure, they unlock turnkey performance monitoring solutions, scalability, and the benefits of Azure's global footprint.
-Teams must establish performance baselines before fine-tuning their MySQL instances to ensure that changes--especially those that require application downtime--are worth doing.
+Operation teams must establish performance baselines before fine-tuning their MySQL instances to ensure that changes, especially those that require application downtime, are worth doing.

-Before jumping into specific more time consuming performance enhancements, there are some general tips that can improve performance in your environment.
+Before jumping into specific and time consuming performance enhancements, there are some general tips that can improve performance in your environment that this section will explore.

 ## General performance tips

+The following are some basic tips for how to increase or ensure performance of your Azure Database for MySQL applications and database
+workloads:

 -   Ensure the input/output operations per second (IOPS) are sufficient for the application needs.
 Keep the IO latency low.